dimitri-nicolo/calico/master/getting-started/kubernetes/installation/helm/index.md

    kubectl apply -f {{ site.url }}/{{ page.version }}/getting-started/kubernetes/installation/hosted/cnx/1.7/cnx-policy.yaml
    ```

+Now that the **{{ site.prodname }} Core** chart is installed, please move on to the next step to install the **{{ site.prodname }}** chart.

 ## Step 3: Craft your values.yaml for {{ site.prodname }}

 Before we install, we must build a helm values file to configure {{ site.prodname }} for your environment.
+We weill refer to this values file as `my-values.yaml` at the time of installation.

+For the purposes of this install guide, we will cover options which must be set in order to achieve a functioning cluster.
+For a full reference of all available options, inspect the helm chart:

+    helm inspect tigera-secure-ee.tgz

 ### Connect to Elasticsearch

-By default, {{ site.prodname }} Monitoring launches Elasticsearch Operator to bootstrap an unsecured elasticsearch cluster for demonstrative purposes.
+By default, {{ site.prodname }} launches Elasticsearch Operator to bootstrap an unsecured elasticsearch cluster for demonstrative purposes.
 To disable this behavior and instead connect to your own elasticsearch, define the address in your yaml:

 ```yaml
 elasticsearch: